learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 ## Hypertext Transfer Protocol (HTTP)

-Hypertext Transfer Protocol, or HTTP, is built atop TCP and allows users and applications to communicate via hypertext (e.g., HTML).
+Hypertext Transfer Protocol, or HTTP, is built atop TCP, sending requests and receiving responses atop an underlying TCP connection.
+HTTP allows users and applications to communicate via hypertext (e.g., HTML).
 It's the foundation of the World Wide Web and is widely used for accessing internet resources.